 - Youth Apprenticeship in Careers with Children & Families

 Counties: Alameda, Los Angeles (Antelope Valley), San Joaquin

 - Support efforts to reform California’s provider reimbursement rate system.
 More training and experience should mean more compensation.

-- Create a pathway to a bachelor’s degree that is affordable, accessible, and responsive to the needs and challenges of the ECE workforce.
+- Create a pathway to a bachelor’s degree that is affordable, accessible, and responsive to the needs, strengths, and challenges facing the ECE workforce.